nordlow/compiler-benchmark/README.md

 .

-This will generated code into the directory `generated/` and then benchmark checks on that code and print the results to standard output.
+This will generated code into a new directory `generated/` and then benchmark checks on that code and print the results to standard output.